Why Teach in Chiang Mai, Thailand? Six Pros and Six Cons

 Full pay for all our time off is a fantastic benefit.
 We get a lot of time off compared to what we'd get in England.
 Having a guaranteed income means we can enjoy our holidays and explore Thailand instead of having to work all the time - which is one of the major reasons for being here in the first place.
 Holidays in Thailand are amazing (check out our treehouse adventure for example).

-Don't get me wrong, some students can be hard work and according to their feedback most aren't really super-bothered about learning English.
-Having said that, the students at our school are on the whole really nice people.
+Don't get me wrong, some students can be challenging and according to their feedback most aren't really bothered about learning English.
+Having said that, the students we've taught are mostly really nice people.
 I think it helps that we try to make our lessons as creative, interesting and varied as possible.
-We both have good relationships with the majority of our students, and get on really well with some of them.
+We both have good relationships with the majority of our students.

 Freedom to be creative

 Sometimes not having a set curriculum is frustrating, because it means more work for us.
 However, it also means that we can play to our teaching strengths and try out new things.
 We have to write our own lesson plans, curriculum, syllabus etc, often without a lot of guidance.
 Personally, I love it.
-For example, I've had my students create their own English-language comic books instead of writing a play and Andy's going to ask his new class to write a personal blog instead of keep a hand-written journal, which they've said they'd be much more interested in.
+For example, I've had my students create their own English-language comic books instead of writing a play and Andy has his class write a blog instead of keep a hand-written journal, which they just loved.

 A supportive team